First Ever High Times Cannabis Cup, DENVER!!! 4/20/2013

 www.facebook.com/ganjavibes

-The facebook page, like the blog is a musing, entertainment and updates hub as I have been very careful while establishing my trademarks, copyrights and become patent pending.
-I am super jazzed to be coming closer to releasing images and showing the world what Ganja Vibes has coming soon!
+The facebook page, like the blog, is a musing, entertainment and updates hub.
+I have been very careful while establishing my trademarks, copyrights and patents, so you will not find any images of the toys soon to be released.

 I get phone calls every day from friends and messages from new supporters asking when can they see what’s being produced and some even ask where can they buy one, before they even see it.
 I can not express how much fuel this puts on the huge fires burning….I am GRATEFUL, TREMENDOUSLY APPRECIATIVE AND PUMPED about how excited everyone is to welcome Ganja Vibes on the scene with open arms!
 THANK YOU!